 Processed fats and sugars deplete your energy, but when you start eating foods rich in healthy fats, vitamins, and minerals, your energy levels will get a boost, a recent American Journal of Cardiology study suggests.
 Researchers asked 620 people to take a survey about their diets, mental health, and lifestyle.
 The scientists then split the participants into vegan, vegetarian, and omnivore groups based on their diet responses and then analyzed the data.
 Vegans reported less anxiety and stress than omnivores.
-Healthy vegan diets may also prevent blood sugar spikes, Sheth says. “[Vegans] are eating lighter foods.
-Their bodies are not stuck with all this fat and extra sugar.”
+One of the other benefits of a vegan diet is that it may also prevent blood sugar spikes, Sheth says. “[Vegans] are eating lighter foods,” she says.“Their bodies are not stuck with all this fat and extra sugar.”

 You may lower your risk of disease

-Vegan diets can reduce your risk of cancer, diabetes, and heart disease, thanks to phytonutrients, a substance found in fruits and vegetables that provide various kinds of health boosts.
+One of the biggest benefits of a vegan diet is that it can reduce your risk of cancer, diabetes, and heart disease, thanks to phytonutrients, a substance found in fruits and vegetables that provide various kinds of health boosts.
 “You’ve got that low-calorie intake with that high-nutritional quality,” Dwyer says.
 “That’s where you’re really optimizing your energy and digestion, and giving your body what it needs to be healthy.”
 Scientists conducted a literature review of 27 different studies that looked at people following plant-based diets and found that people who ate vegetarian and vegan diets lowered their cholesterol by up to 35 percent.
 Another literature review discovered that vegans reduced their total cancer risk to about 15 percent and vegetarians decreased their heart disease risk by 25 percent compared to meat eaters.